How to Find a College Roommate: 6 Essential Tips

-You can schedule these chats in many different ways.
-You can always email or text your potential roommate; however, you might learn more about your roommate chemistry and compatibility by hosting a face-to-face meeting or a Zoom call.
+You can schedule these chats in many ways.
+For instance, you could email or text a potential roommate.
+That said, you'll likely learn more about your roommate chemistry and compatibility by hosting a face-to-face meeting or Zoom call.

-Finally, make sure to schedule these chats well in advance of your potential move-in date.
-Don't leave them until the week before you get to campus.
+Make sure to schedule these chats well in advance of college move-in day.

-Be aware, however, that as with any social media platform, not everyone on the internet logs on with the best intentions.
-It's important to have a conversation with a potential roommate — preferably through a video call or in a public place — to help you try to determine whether that person is trustworthy.
+Be aware that not everyone on the internet has the best intentions.
+It's important to have a conversation with a potential roommate, preferably through a video call or in a public place, to help you determine whether that person is trustworthy.

 Similar to Facebook groups, roommate-matching websites can help you find a potential roommate through online forums.
-These sites often allow you to create a profile and browse profiles of potential roommates.
+These sites have you create a profile and allow you to browse profiles of potential roommates.
 This purposeful approach may make it easier than using Facebook groups.

-Some colleges use their own roommate-matching sites, while others remain unaffiliated with a specific school.
+Some colleges use their own roommate-matching sites, while other sites remain unaffiliated with a specific school.

 A few popular independent sites include the following:

-Through a roommate-matching quiz, this roommate finder may help you find potential matches.
+- Roomsurf: Through a roommate-matching quiz, this roommate finder helps you find potential matches.

-This site allows people to fill out preferences related to their lifestyle, academic major, and various housing options.
+- RoomSync: This site allows you to fill out your preferences related to your lifestyle, academic major, and housing options.

-This program works like a dating app, but for college roommates.
-Fill out a profile and then swipe to find potential matches.
+- The Roomie App: This program works like a dating app, but for college roommates.
+Fill out a profile and swipe to find potential matches.

-Just like with Facebook groups, remember to vet potential roommates with an interview to ensure you find a good fit.
+Just like with Facebook groups, remember to vet potential roommates with an interview to ensure they're a good fit.

-Sometimes colleges and universities offer themed dorms.
+Some colleges and universities offer themed dorms, often called living-learning communities.
 Schools create these spaces so students can live together based on common interests.

-If you're nervous about moving into a dorm for the first time — or if you're naturally shy — then this could be a great way for you to connect with like-minded individuals.
-Themed dorms are also a good way to meet and live with people who are passionate about a cause you care about.
+If you're nervous about moving into a dorm for the first time — or if you're naturally shy — a living-learning community could be a great way for you to connect with like-minded folks.
+Themed dorms are also a good way to meet and live with others who are passionate about a cause you care about.